-After my first proper festival experience at the amazing BST Hyde Park last year, I was keen to go to another one.
-When we saw the lineup for TRNSMT in Glasgow we decided to go for it.
-TRNSMT took place over two weekends and we went on the first Friday, 29th June.
-It was a sunny warm day in Glasgow which was so nice, even though the weather did change a bit that night.
+When we saw the lineup for TRNSMT Festival in Glasgow we decided we’d love to go.
+It was a sunny warm day in Glasgow which was so nice, even though the weather did change quite a bit in the evening.
 Having never been to this festival before I was a little unsure what the accessibility would be like, but also really excited.
-Here is my wheelchair access review of TRNSMT festival.
+Here is my wheelchair access review of TRNSMT Festival.

 I was invited along to TRNSMT to write about my experience, so I can’t really comment on what the accessible ticket booking process was like.
 However, my friend and fellow disabled blogger, Claire of ‘A Journey In My Wheels’ (pictured in the photo below) will be able to give you the full lowdown on the ticket booking process as she was also at TRNSMT.